Industry Leading Gold Bullion Rates

 1. Spot Price of Gold

-The spot price of gold, which is the current price per troy ounce, is determined by the commodities market, and fluctuates throughout the day.
+The spot price of gold, which is the current price per troy ounce, is determined by the futures commodity market, and fluctuates throughout the day.

 2. The Weight of your Gold